A-Level · Biology · AQA · Mark scheme decoded

 The question

 Explain why two populations of birds with different courtship displays might be considered separate species.
-[Paraphrased for study — not reproduced from any exam paper.]

 Mark scheme, decoded

-Step 1: Define the biological species concept.
+1. Define the biological species concept.1 mark

 The biological species concept states that organisms belong to the same species if they can produce fertile offspring.